mutopsy/pwranova/paper/paper.md

 offer only limited flexibility when it comes to handling such complex designs.
 For example, specifying interactions in multi-factor mixed designs is difficult or not directly supported in these tools.
-They also generally do not allow direct specification of user-defined contrasts, and while effect sizes can be specified via CohenÅfs *f* [@cohen1988statistical], they do not directly support partial eta squared, which is more commonly reported in psychological research as a standard effect size index.
+They also generally do not allow direct specification of user-defined contrasts, and while effect sizes can be specified via Cohen?fs *f* [@cohen1988statistical], they do not directly support partial eta squared, which is more commonly reported in psychological research as a standard effect size index.

 `pwranova` addresses these limitations by providing: